 A permission slip signed by a parent/guardian is required each time that a student participates in a CGS sponsored field experience.
 Parents are to be notified of safety considerations and that they are responsible for medical treatment of any injuries.

 Field experience opportunities will be offered to students.
 Depending on the travel time and learning objectives, field experiences will be taken during regular CGS school time, half day or full day during school time, during the evening or on the weekends.
-No more than three (3) all day experiences will be offered during a semester.

 Transportation costs will be funded by the Commonwealth Governor’s School.
 Additional costs such as admission tickets, meals, snacks, etc., will be the responsibility of each student.
 No student will be denied access to a field trip due to the inability to pay any additional costs.